Deep dive: Ben Lecomte on microplastics

 What will you do with the research?

 SARAH-JEANNE: For me, it’s very important to share the research outside of the scientific community and share the results and the effect of this global issue with consumers.
 However, with microfibers, the problem is hard for people to understand because the fibers are invisible to the naked eye.
-But they are in the synthetic clothes we wear, they are shed into the air and waterways (rivers, oceans), and are now found just about everywhere, including in our food and drink; yes, we drink microfibers, we eat microfibers and we even breathe microfibers.
+Synthetic clothing sheds synthetic microfibers into the air and waterways (rivers, oceans) and we need more research to understand the impact on our environment.
 Synthetic clothes are made from plastic – which is made from fossil fuel.
 This toxic product is present in our lives in the everyday items we use.
 Even when we try to be healthy and exercise, we are wearing plastic – if our clothes are made from synthetic material.
 We need to find better ways of communicating this issue to consumers and the negative effects that these materials have on the environment and may have on our health.
 Consumers need to be able to make informed decisions and for this to happen we need to provide them with knowledge; this is one of my end goals as a scientist.

 How did you become interested in ocean plastics?